 - has been designed with health and safety in mind.

 3 Jewellery and Make-up

 3.1 On health and safety grounds, we do not allow children to wear jewellery in our school.
-The exceptions to this rule are ear-ring studs in pierced ears and a wrist watch.
+The exceptions to this rule are simple ear-ring studs in pierced ears, limited to one stud in each ear and a wrist watch.
 We ask the children to remove these objects during PE and games.

 3.2 No make-up is to be worn (this includes nail varnish).